jtpio/pydata-paris-2025/index.md

 # Execute JupyterLab Commands

-- Expose JupyterLab commands as `tools` to the agent.
+- Expose JupyterLab commands as `tools` to the agent:
   - `discover_commands` to find available commands
   - `execute_command` to execute a command

 ---

-# JupyterLab Commands
+# Control JupyterLab with natural language

 - "toggle the right area"
 - "show the about dialog"